duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

     @4=1,@5=N'Julie'
 ```

-If someone has changed the blogger name for that blog in the meantime, this update will fail and you?ll get a DbUpdateConcurrencyException that you'll need to handle.
+If someone has changed the blogger name for that blog in the meantime, this update will fail and you'll get a DbUpdateConcurrencyException that you'll need to handle.

 ?